Last updated on October 10th, 2022 at 06:03 pm

 Netflix’s Godless is a mini-series drama about the citizens of the small town of La Belle.
 After the men perish in a mining accident, only women are left living in La Belle.
 When a man with no name comes into town, he unwittingly brings down the attention of a violent outlaw whose gang already massacred another town.

 With talents such as Jeff Daniels, Downton Abbey’s Michelle Dockery, and Scoot McNairy, the cast is studded with heavyweight actors.
 The 10-episode mini-series takes the backdrop of the Wild West and tells a story of the role of women and the traumas of our past.

-Orange is the New Black
+10. Orange is the New Black

 Orange is the New Black is an original Netflix original hit drama show.
 When it first released back in 2013, it was a minor phenomenon.
 Due to that, chances are you already know its plot.
 After all, its a Netflix flagship Original production.